Home

 Wyoming – Fremont Lake

-There are 17 countries labeled as megadiverse, which cover only about 10% of the Earth's surface but are home to more than 70% of the planet's species.
-These countries are Australia, Brazil, China, Colombia, the Democratic Republic of the Congo, Ecuador, India, Indonesia, Madagascar, Malaysia, Mexico, Papua New Guinea, Peru, the Philippines, South Africa, the United States, and Venezuela.
+Even though these 17 countries cover just 10% of Earth's surface, they are home to over 70% of all species on the planet.
+The megadiverse countries are: Australia, Brazil, China, Colombia, the Democratic Republic of the Congo, Ecuador, India, Indonesia, Madagascar, Malaysia, Mexico, Papua New Guinea, Peru, the Philippines, South Africa, the United States, and Venezuela.

 To top